JoaoOrtigao/coding_tips_for_R/README.md

 # coding_tips_for_R
+#

-Just some tips for beginners.
+Just some tips for beginners...

+.